FactorioCalc/FactorioCalc/docs/guide.rst

   copper_plate -2.5/s
   electricity -0.65 MW

-Copper-cable is not in the list beacuase it's net flow is now zero.
+Copper-cable is not in the list because it's net flow is now zero.
 Boxes, unlike groups, do not include internal flows unless the net flow is non-zero.
 An *internal flow* is simply a flow in which there are both producers and consumers within the same box.